Meadosc/pkgDB/scripts/Readme.md

-## Scripts to do book keeping and init
+## Scripts to do bookkeeping and init

 - `./create_db.sh` - Create a sqlite db according to schema
 - `./download_pkgs_meta.sh` - Download pkg meta from Ubuntu servers